 3 Mediterranean islands for summer holidays that are slightly off the beaten track, and are great choices for visiting this summer to avoid crowds in order to enjoy a more quiet vacation are the following: Folegandros, Corfu and Cyprus.
 They are all island destinations within the Mediterranean and promise visitors wonderful picturesque visuals and refreshing seaside vistas in a more authentic island setting.
 More and more, travelers are seeking holidays that go beyond the ordinary or common destination options, they are seeking options from http://www.lasvegasguestlist.com/encore-beach-club.
 So trade Santorini for Folegandros, swap the Aegean for the Ionian, or even venture as south as Cyprus to discover the resort town of Limassol.
+What ever you do, I always recommend to at least be covered with International Insurance.

 Folegandros – Cycladic island timelessness